Odoo Docker Deployment: Production Guide

 Should I use Docker Compose for Odoo?

-Yes, Docker Compose is the recommended way to run Odoo in Docker for most deployments.
-It simplifies orchestrating multiple containers (Odoo, PostgreSQL, Nginx) and manages networking, volumes, and environment variables in a single file.
-Docker Compose makes it easy to version control your infrastructure configuration.
-For production at scale, consider Kubernetes or managed platforms like OEC.sh, but Docker Compose is perfect for small to medium deployments and development environments.
+Yes, Docker Compose is the standard way to run Odoo in Docker.
+It handles orchestration of multiple containers (Odoo, PostgreSQL, Nginx) and manages networking, volumes, and environment variables in a single file.
+You can version control your entire infrastructure config this way.
+For large-scale production, consider Kubernetes or managed platforms like OEC.sh, but Docker Compose works great for small to medium deployments and development environments.

 How many workers should I configure in Docker?

 For production Odoo in Docker, use the formula: workers = (CPU cores * 2) + 1.
 For example, 4 CPU cores = 9 workers.
-Each worker consumes 150-300MB RAM, so ensure your container has sufficient memory limits.
-Set this in your odoo.conf file mounted into the container.
-Also configure max_cron_threads (typically 2), limit_memory_hard (2.5GB per worker), and limit_memory_soft (2GB per worker).
+Each worker consumes 150-300MB RAM, so set your container memory limits accordingly.
+Configure this in your odoo.conf file mounted into the container.
+Also set max_cron_threads (typically 2), limit_memory_hard (2.5GB per worker), and limit_memory_soft (2GB per worker).
 Monitor resource usage and adjust based on actual workload.
 For detailed performance tuning, see our Odoo performance optimization guide.

 How to scale Odoo with Docker?

 Scale Odoo horizontally by running multiple Odoo containers behind a load balancer (Nginx or HAProxy) with sticky sessions enabled.
 Share the PostgreSQL database and filestore volume across instances, or use Redis for session storage.
 Configure your docker-compose.yml to run multiple replicas: 'docker compose up --scale odoo=3'.
 For high availability, use Docker Swarm or Kubernetes.
-However, scaling Docker manually requires expertise - managed platforms like OEC.sh handle this automatically with one-click horizontal scaling across multiple providers.
+Scaling Docker manually does require ops expertise.
+OEC.sh handles horizontal scaling automatically if you'd rather not manage it yourself.

 How do I update Odoo in Docker?